Comments from former London FYE students

 Contact former London FYE students

-If you'd like to contact students that have already spent their first semester at Skidmore in London, please contact Kendra Nelson, the London FYE program manager in Off-Campus Study & Exchanges, at email@example.com for a list of former London FYE students that have agreed to be contacts for prospective students.
+If you'd like to contact students that have already spent their first semester at Skidmore in London, please contact Anna Burnett, the London FYE program manager in Off-Campus Study & Exchanges, at email@example.com for a list of former London FYE students that have agreed to be contacts for prospective students.